Fort Baker is an old army post on the Marin Headlands, with a breathtaking view of the Golden Gate Bridge.

 The Commanding Officers' Quarters were constructed in the Colonial Revival Style in the early 20th century, with wrap-around porches, palladian windows, pediments, and decorative columns.
 They were an upgrade on the dingy military buildings of the past, and were intended to lift the morale of the troops and inspire civic pride.

-Stay overnight in a restored historic building just beyond the Parade Ground at the Cavallo Point Lodge at Fort Baker.
+Stay overnight in a restored historic building at the Cavallo Point Lodge at Fort Baker on the Parade Ground.
 The interiors are full of character, with the original fireplaces, floors, box beam ceilings and crown moulding.

 The enclosed sun porches are a must-have feature for the chillier San Francisco climate.

-This is the parade ground where daily drills were performed by the troops.
+This is the parade ground where daily drills were performed by the troops, and the Army Barracks are in the background.
 This grassy area is now popular for picnics and recreation.
-The Army Barracks are in the background.

 Enjoy a coffee in the patio area, with sweeping views towards the Golden Gate Bridge.